 The different facets of the human spirit are the same whether you are from the Christian faith or not.
 We are all spiritual beings and we all possess those spiritual characteristics.
-It is from our spirit that we love, where we find our peace, our patience, our kindness towards others, our goodness, our loyalty and faithfulness, and our gentleness and it is this spirit that is the root of our self-control.
-When subjected to stress, the human spirit deflates and you are left feeling unfulfilled, lost, empty, overwhelmed and downright stressed out!
+It is from the spirit that we love, where we find our peace, our patience, our kindness towards others, our goodness, our loyalty and faithfulness, and our gentleness and it is this spirit that is the root of our self-control.
+When subjected to stress, the human spirit deflates, and you are left feeling unfulfilled, lost, empty, overwhelmed, and downright stressed out!

 Chronic stress can wear away at our spirit.
 Think about the last time you were stressed out.
 Were you as kind and loving to your spouse or children as you would like?
 Probably not.
 Were you joyful or filled with peace?
 That would probably be a big no as well.

 Below is a list of some of the spiritual effects of stress: